Difference Between Manslaughter and Homicide

 What is Manslaughter?

-Manslaughter is the killing of another person, which is illegal, but it is done without any intentions to do so.
+Manslaughter is the killing of another person, which is illegal, but it is done without any intention to do so.
 It can be an emotional response or in the heat of the moment.
 It is also known as second-degree murder and criminal homicide.
-It means that it is less brutal than murder and brutal than homicide.
+It means that it is less brutal than murder and more brutal than homicide.

 In this, a person can have very serious consequences, but if you prove your point, it will be less than murder.
 There are two types of Manslaughter – one is Voluntary, and another is Involuntary.